More deals seen in chips as Internet of Things blooms

 "You want to be the supplier that has the most capability," said Ernie Ruehl, managing director at Credit Suisse.

-Credit Suisse advised NXP Semiconductors on its deal with Freescale Semiconductor, which kicked off the current wave of chip mergers in March, and was one of the advisers to Avago Technologies in its $37 billion deal for Broadcom Corp last week.
+Credit Suisse advised NXP Semiconductors (NXPI.O) on its deal with Freescale Semiconductor FSL.N, which kicked off the current wave of chip mergers in March, and was one of the advisers to Avago Technologies (AVGO.O) in its $37 billion (24 billion pound) deal for Broadcom Corp (BRCM.O) last week.

 Bigger companies can better afford the ever-rising cost of design and manufacturing.